Secure and Manage Your Computer (Mac)

 - Require a password for access to your computer.
 Follow these guidelines for a strong password.
 Require the password when your computer sleeps or the screen saver is activated.
 Look in System Preferences under Security & Privacy for the General tab.

-- Set your screen saver to start after a minimum of 15 minutes.
+- Set your screen saver to activate after 15 or fewer minutes of inactivity, and require your password to unlock it.
 Look in System Preferences under Desktop & Screen Saver.

 - Install and use anti-virus software.
 See Anti-Virus Protection at U-M.